DyLan1401/UserCard/README.md

 # React + TypeScript + Vite

+--this web could Filter Role, Search,add,delete,update

+--role of file useUser is logic processing of web : Filter user, Search user, CRUD user

+--this web save infomation of user in localstrange

+--Logic and UI are broken down into smaller parts processing easy and control web.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: